imaddde867/Spiral-Untagler-ANN/README.md

 This project explores how neural networks can learn to **untangle intertwined spirals** — a classic toy problem in nonlinear classification.

-The goal is to build a neural network **from scratch (NumPy only)** and visualize how each layer geometrically transforms the data space in real time.
+The goal is to build a neural network **from scratch** (NumPy only)and visualize how each layer geometrically transforms the data space in real time.
 Along the way, we’ll investigate the limits of simple architectures and experiment with progressively harder datasets.

 ---

-## Features
+## Features so far
 - **Spiral Data Generation**: Easy, medium, and hard intertwined spirals.
 - **Visualization Tools**: Scatter plots, decision boundaries, and cost curves.
 - **Neural Network Core**: